manuel14/ledger-calculator/README.md

 - The ability for your code to achieve the functionality described above
 - The accuracy of your code against the unit test cases provided

 To be respectful of your time, you will not receive additional credit for implementing additional functionality not provided in the design requirements above.

-## Submission

-You can provide your codebase in the form of a GitHub or GitLab repo and email the link to sagar.patel@getampla.com and jie.zhou@getampla.com